legends2k/blog/content/post/galls_law.md

 People often start a new endeavour to realise a vivid dream.
 This is good by itself; the dream coupled with strong self-motivation would take them far when the going gets tough (which it usually does).

-However, there’s another side to dreams that’s quite dreadful, particularly for someone starting something new[^1] and with little experience.
+However, there’s another side to dreams that’s dreadful, particularly for someone starting something new[^1] and with little experience.

 # Unrealistic Expectations

 It’s no secret; when learning your work won’t be original, beautiful or fulfilling.
 Experience shows us that anyone’s first picture is not far from a scribble.
 Almost everyone I know learnt cycling after a crash.

-This failure might kill motivation; many new comers to a field exit it as new comers.
+This failure might kill motivation; new comers to a field exit it as new comers.

 > When you’ve a vivid dream, you may not want to sell yourself short; you want to realize the dream as-is, nothing short!